ksrpraneeth/UserPravah/README.md

 **How to Contribute:**

+If you'd like to contribute to the development of UserPravah, here's how you can set up the project locally:

+1.  **Clone the repository (or copy the `graphgeneratorts` directory):**
+    ```bash
+    # If you have the full project
+    git clone https://github.com/[your_username]/userpravah.git # Replace with actual URL once created
+    cd userpravah/graphgeneratorts
+    # Or if you just have the directory, navigate into it
+    # cd graphgeneratorts
+    ```
+    *(Note: The script currently resides in a subdirectory named `graphgeneratorts`.
+This might be streamlined in the future.)*

+2.  **Install dependencies:**
+    ```bash
+    npm install
+    ```
+    This will install necessary packages like `ts-morph`, `node-html-parser`, `ts-graphviz`, etc.

-1. Open an issue to discuss the change, new feature, or report a bug.
+3. Open an issue to discuss the change, new feature, or report a bug.
-2. Fork the repository and submit a pull request with your changes.
+4. Fork the repository and submit a pull request with your changes.

 ## Testing